All Episodes

 There is a dominant American culture that people used to want to preserve.

-That's going by the wayside too.
+That's going by the wayside, too.

-But if it's now okay for an illegal alien to practice law in California, then anybody else who's broken the law get a law license?
+But if it's now okay for an illegal alien to practice law in California, then can anybody else who's broken the law get a law license?

 And if not, why not?